 Distinction between medical malpractice lawyers and attorneys

 In the US we use “lawyer” and “attorney” interchangeably to refer to a licensed lawyer.
 Attorneys are lawyers, but not all represent clients in court.
 Medical malpractice differs more by specialty than by terms.
 Medical malpractice lawyers specialize in healthcare provider negligence cases.
-They understand complex medical concepts and procedures needed to win a medical malpractice case in addition to law.
+They understand complex medical concepts and procedures needed to win a medical malpractice case, in addition to the law.

 How do medical malpractice lawyers help?